ehsankhfr/testLWs/README.md

 database_user: root
 database_password: ~
 ```
-*Note:* It all depends how you have defined the database settings on your computer!
+*Note:* It all depends how the database settings are defined on your computer!
 Please update this file according your current local settings.

 ### Compilation and Structuring